 Sara walked over to the wall and pulled out a small first aid kit.
-All the while she was tending to the girl's cut, Luciana sat there trying to ignore the hunger pain stabbing within her stomach.
+All the while she was tending to the girl's cut, Luciana sat there, trying to ignore the hunger pain stabbing within her stomach.
 She couldn't stand being around blood much longer.
-She quickly jumped off the couch and ran out of the room, knowing she would never be able to bear the guilt if she attacked a child like herself.
-She had to stop herself before she did anything.
+She quickly jumped off the couch and ran out of the room.
+She knew she would never be able to bear the guilt if she attacked a child -- she had to stop herself before she did anything she'd regret.

 "Luciana?
 Are you alright?"

-The girl sat leaning against the wall, glancing up towards the administrator.
-For the first time, she admitted to herself and the administrator, "No. I am not."
+Glancing up towards the administrator, for the first time, she admitted, "No. I am not."